 She's Got Claws

-Hi and welcome to my She's Got Claws' blog!
+Hi and welcome to the She's Got Claws' Blog.

 "Gritty and engaging synth pop" -The Electricity Club